XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/aks.md

 For additional information about updating the system nodes refer to [this blog post](https://pumpingco.de/blog/modify-aks-default-node-pool-in-terraform-without-redeploying-the-cluster/).

-## Update AKS
+## Update AKS cluster

-### Useful commands in kubernetes
+### Useful commands in Kubernetes

-When running patching AKS or just upgrading nodes it can be useful to watch your resources in kubernetes.
+When patching an AKS cluster or just upgrading nodes it can be useful to watch your resources in Kubernetes.

 ```shell
 # Show node version